Skip to content

 Getting Around

 Check the Dubai Metro and RTA bus routes serving Palm Jumeirah.
 The nol card works on all public transport, and Careem/Uber are readily available throughout the area.
+See our transportation guide for detailed Metro, Tram and Blue Line coverage.

 Nearby Neighborhoods